 In the case of applications as a future employee, things are different: after the automatic confirmation of receipt with the prospect of "the fastest possible response", there is initially nothing for a while.
 Of course, I can guess what's going on behind the scenes, but how fast is "as fast as possible"?
 Particularly when various entities are involved in a recruiting process or extensive documentation such as an applicant matrix is to be prepared, initial feedback can take as long as two weeks.
 Perhaps there is even an application deadline or cut-off date after which applications are sifted?

 In times of higher unemployment, when companies could choose from a large number of applicants who could work for them, the future employee's view of the application process was not relevant.
 Now, however, the recruiting process is seen as a two-way application: companies also apply to skilled workers, and thus the applicant's perspective is given more weight.
 The oft-cited concept of New Work also means establishing eye level and trust between employer and employee as much as possible, including in the application process.
 Anyone who feels that they are not treated with sufficient respect in the selection process will simply look for a job elsewhere.
 This applies not only to the interview, where most people meet their new boss for the first time, but also to the steps beforehand.
-But what does a successful candidate experience look like, and what is important?
+But for a successful candidate experience, what does the recruiting process have to look like, and which factors are important?

 Hooray, there is the feedback that I am to be invited to an interview!
 Sometimes, however, it is still the case that the HR department informs you of an appointment.
-Exactly one.
+Exactly one, which is transparent, but as a method in the recruiting process yet not optimal.
 What if I don't have time on that day at that time?
 To be merely informed of appointments also does not feel very appreciative.
 A more courteous and also more efficient way is if the:recruiter:in sends a link to an appointment booking tool where I can pick one of the available appointments.
 Generations Y and Z are used to such appointment bookings, and I as Gen X increasingly love it as well.
 The good old, but still friendly alternative: make an appointment by phone to get to know each other, which both sides can arrange well.
 I prefer to have an (automated or manual) booking confirmation afterwards, in which I can find further important information, especially for an on-site appointment: How can I best get there, where do I have to go in, who should I contact?
 But I also have questions before a virtual meeting: Who will I talk to?
 Approximately how long will the appointment last?
 Should I prepare anything?

 At the beginning of the appointment, I don't just want to find out about the company (information that isn't on the homepage), but especially about my interview partners.
+This is also part of making the recruiting process more transparent.
 After all, I assume that they have already dealt with my resume and my person in detail and thus have a knowledge advantage over me.
 It is only fair that I find out who is sitting across from me in the first few minutes.
 In addition to name and position, I might be interested in someone's education or professional background, how long he or she has been with the company, why he or she likes coming to work, and perhaps a few words about family or hobbies.

 By the way, the keywords transparency and fairness also apply to the topic of salary.
 With New Work, it is also worth considering New Pay; at the very least, however, the company should indicate as early as possible in the application process an approximate range within which the subsequent salary for the position in question will lie.
 Even if the salary for the job can be negotiated fairly freely, the position is usually roughly budgeted.
 What many people don't know is that if you deliberately bargain down inexperienced candidates who don't know their market value, you'll be out of luck for seven years and regularly treading barefoot on Lego bricks during that time.
 Seriously, sooner or later your new hires will learn, either from their colleagues or from outside, what their work and qualifications are really worth.
 And it is very likely that they will then look for a new employer who will also show them appreciation in the form of appropriate remuneration.
 Incidentally, in a company that is bound by collective bargaining agreements, it makes even less sense to only ask applicants for their salary expectations: communicating the collectively agreed salary from the outset avoids disappointment and wasted time for everyone involved.